 Accreditation protects the public by ensuring only suitably trained and qualified health practitioners can register and practise in Australia.
 A program accredited by the ADC must meet the ADC/Dental Council (New Zealand) (DC(NZ)) Accreditation Standards for Dental Practitioner Programs (the Standards).
 You can view the Standards here.
 To be accredited a program must demonstrate how students will be assessed as having the knowledge, skills, and professional competencies necessary to be eligible for registration in Australia.

-The process the ADC applies to accredit programs leading to registration or endorsement is outlined in the ADC/DC(NZ) Guidelines for Accreditation of Education and Training Programs for Dental Practitioners (the Guidelines).
+The process the ADC applies to accredit programs leading to registration or endorsement is outlined in the ADC accreditation guidelines for dental practitioner programs (the Guidelines).
 You can view the Guidelines here.

 A summary of the process for education providers is outlined below.